JanWilczek/wolf-sound-blog/_posts/programming-in-general/2026-01-26-hard-drive-book-review.md

 The book reveals just how horrible Bill Gates was as a boss.

-With little managerial skills he was a walking embodiment of the worst management practices.
-According to the book, he was incredibly high-nosed, believing to be right most if not all of the time.
-He didn’t hesitate to insult his employees or to force them to work late hours as if it was normal.
-The culture of Microsoft also seemed quite unhealthy, promoting working late and on the weekends.
+With little managerial skills, he was a walking embodiment of the worst management practices.
+According to the book, he was incredibly high-nosed, believing to be right most, if not all, of the time.
+He didn’t hesitate to insult his employees or to force them to work late hours as if it were normal.
+Microsoft's culture also seemed quite unhealthy, promoting working late and on weekends.

-From today’s standpoint, it’s clear, that a similar approach severely degrades both productivity of developers and the quality of software they write.
+From today’s perspective, it’s clear that a similar approach severely degrades both the productivity of developers and the quality of the software they write.

 ### Worst product owner

 Additionally, Gates was the worst product owner you can imagine.

 According to the book, his vision of  Microsoft Excel changed daily.
 In addition, at some point, he changed the deployment platform from IBM PC to Apple Macintosh.
-How any sane employee could have kept up with that?
+How could any sane employee keep up with that?
 Especially that in the 1980s, good software engineering practices hadn’t been developed yet, so each change of direction must have caused a ripple in the codebase.
 Honestly, it’s difficult for me to imagine being a developer on such a program!

 No wonder, why one of the tech leads on the project suffered from a heart attack… (Of course, I don’t know if it was related, so consider this an exaggeration on my side).

 ### Not a programmer

 What surprised me a bit is that Bill Gates was never really a “true” programmer.
 He didn’t write that much code in Microsoft’s history; after delivering the first version of BASIC, he was more concerned with the business side of the company.
-At the same time, he did not as much as flinch before criticizing the source code of his employees in harsh words.
+At the same time, he did not so much as flinch before criticizing the source code of his employees in harsh words.
 Clearly, peer code review has progressed from that direct shaming approach to the friendlier discussion we know today, and I hope it’ll stay this way.

 ### Feature thief?

 Finally, Microsoft clearly did not hesitate to “steal” software ideas from the competition.
 A good example is copying the functionality of 1-2-3 or Jazz programs from the Lotus company into Microsoft Excel or the window management system from Apple Macintosh to Windows.

-While some may argue that it is typical of the software world even today, Microsoft seems to have leveraged their resources to win market share regardless of the quality of their software, which feels like a dirty play.
-Dynamic hiring combined with aggressive marketing resulted in spectacular triumphs of Microsoft and the fall of their competitors.
+While some may argue that it is typical of the software world even today, Microsoft seems to have leveraged its resources to win market share regardless of the quality of its software, which feels like a dirty play.
+Dynamic hiring combined with aggressive marketing resulted in spectacular triumphs for Microsoft and the fall of its competitors.

 Is it good that they have dominated some niches of the software market?
 I honestly don’t know, but it definitely looks scary to potential modern competitors.